hackwitus/pob-hdb-api/Demo.md

 ## What's Next?
 1. Add authentication system.
     - All applications can benefit from a secure authentication system.
 A good solution would be Auth0's JSON Web Token service.
     - We would use these JWTs to authenticate API requests
 2. Secure the database
     - At the moment, the API uses an administrator account to interact with the database.
     - Replace that with a limited profile and specified read/write configurations.
 3. Add JSON Object Schemas to API
     - Fastify is really fast and can be even faster when JSON Schemas are added to routes
     - These schemas will also act as a verification layer to make sure the request contains valid data.
 4. Add multiple item transactions.
     - For simplicity we built this API with a one-to-one interaction model.
 Adding multiple items to a transaction would make searching for specific records slightly harder but would increase the usability of our application.

 ## Team Limitations
 - Balancing an intensive hackathon project + a week of courses, labs, and exams is difficult.
 - We are new to this and still learning!
 Even though we are familiar with JavaScript, designing and programming an entire REST API was a hard challenge.
-- The superbowl was one and the Patriots were playing 😅 (😭)
+- The superbowl was this weekend and the Patriots were playing 😅 (😭)

 ## Tech Details
 API is hosted on Heroku

-Database is privately hosted on Ethan Arrowood's personal server ~Client is hosted on github pages~
+Database is privately hosted on Ethan Arrowood's personal server